 In addition to loans and insurance, SCU offers a range of personal depository banking products, including checking, savings, money market, and Certificate of Deposit (CD) accounts, as well as IRA CDs.
 The money market accounts include varying rate tiers, depending upon the account balance.
 CD terms range from 3 months to 5 years.
 Additionally, SCU offers business checking, business savings, business money market, and business CD accounts.

-Service Credit Union is open to active duty military and veterans, current/retired DoD employees, members of the American Consumer Council, and members of any one of the over 300 select employer groups.
+Service Credit Union is open to active duty military and veterans, current/retired DoD employees, members of the American Consumer Council or the Financial Fitness Association, and members of any one of the over 300 select employer groups.
 Family members are also eligible to join.

 See current membership details

 I have had checking and savings accounts with Service for years.
 I've clicked on pre-approved re-finance auto buttons and saved money on 2 different auto loans.
 After hurricane Ian, my home owners insurance was dragging their feet and I needed to get a new roof on.
 I called Service Credit Union to close out a CD before maturity, they waved the early withdraw fee.
 They are everything I could hope for from a financial institution.